arcadellama/cloudflare-ddns/README.md

 #ddn.sh

-Posix shell script to dynamically update the DNS with Cloudflare.
+A posix shell script to dynamically update the DNS with Cloudflare.